mercandev/hares-bank/README.md

 2. Application uses PostgreSQL as DB.
 In addition, I installed the [Marten](https://martendb.io/) plugin for Document DB, which also uses PostgreSQL.

-3. The application will additionally use the JWT infrastructure for security. (soon)
+3. The application will additionally use the JWT infrastructure for security.

 4. It will use Firebase for push notification and storage operations. (soon)